 So there I was, half-buried in 3 feet of muddy water and random muck.
-My first reaction was to look around furtively for witnesses, and when I realised there wasn't any, I burst into laughter.
-(My clumsiness has remained a source of great amusement for me over the years)
+My first reaction was to look around furtively for witnesses, and when I realised there wasn’t any, I burst into laughter.

-When the giggles stopped, I attempted to remove my leg.
+I attempted to remove my leg.
 But the mud was a stubborn little bastard, and when I pulled my leg up, it gripped on to me and started sucking my sexy trackpants down.
 I yelped in horror, thinking my undies would be exposed to the world, so I yoinked up my pants and tumbled to the ground.

 My undies remained unseen, but my shoe had been sucked off my foot and into the muddy abyss with a lovely squelchy schhhhhhhhllllloooop! sound.

 So I stood there on the pavement on one foot, peering down at the hole and after deciding my shoe was not worth the rescue effort, hopped my way across the road back to Mum’s classroom.

 Hop hop hop, I went, one leg coated thickly in mud up to the mid-thigh like a giant chocolate bar.
 Hop hop hop.

 Needless to say, I had to buy some new shoes.
 I tolerated two days of wearing mum’s ultra-sexy Apple Pie’s before forking out $100 of my hard-earning part time job at KFC money, for the Nikes.